ckeditor/ckeditor5/docs/builds/guides/migration/migration-to-32.md

 Listed below are the most important changes that require your attention when upgrading to CKEditor 5 v32.0.0.

+## Bump of minimal version of Node.js to 14.x

+[Node.js 12 ends its long-term support in April 2022](https://nodejs.org/en/about/releases/).
+Because of that, starting from v32.0.0, the minimal version of Node.js required by CKEditor 5 will be 14.

+## The `ListStyle` plugin is now deprecated

+Due to the introduction of the new {@link features/lists#list-properties list properties}, the `ListStyle` plugin used so far became obsolete as it was replaced by the {@link module:list/listproperties~ListProperties `ListProperties`} plugin.
+Please refer to the {@link features/lists##list-properties-2 list feature installation guide} for details on how to handle the upgrade.

 ## Revision history

-The revision history feature was adapted for the real-time editing integration.
+The revision history feature was adapted to future support for real-time editing integration.
 Unfortunately, this introduced several breaking changes for the non-real-time integrations as well.
 The migration instructions are below.
-We also recommend revisiting {@link features/revision-history-integration the revision history integration guide}.
+We also recommend revisiting the {@link features/revision-history-integration revision history integration guide}.

-In case of any problems with migrating to `v32.0.0`, please contact our support team.
+In case of any problems with migrating to CKEditor 5 v32.0.0, please [contact our support team](https://ckeditor.com/contact/).

 ### Revisions data

-The revision model has changed, so has the list of properties stored in a database.
+The revision model has changed along with the list of properties stored in the database.
 Below is the summary of the changes:

-* New properties {@link module:revision-history/revision~Revision#fromVersion `#fromVersion`} and {@link module:revision-history/revision~Revision#toVersion `#toVersion`} have been added and need to be stored in your database.
-For the existing revisions, set those properties value to `0`.
+* New properties {@link module:revision-history/revision~Revision#fromVersion `#fromVersion`} and {@link module:revision-history/revision~Revision#toVersion `#toVersion`} were added and need to be stored in your database.
+For existing revisions, set the value of these properties.
-* Revision id for the initial revision will be set to document id or to `'initial'` value.
-Make sure that you either set `collaboration.channelId` configuration variable or allow for storing multiple revisions with the same id (among different documents).
+* Revision ID for the initial revision will be set to the document ID or to the `'initial'` value.
+Make sure that you either set the `collaboration.channelId` configuration variable or allow for storing multiple revisions with the same ID (among different documents).
-* `Revision#isLocked` property has been removed as it is no longer needed.
+* The `Revision#isLocked` property was removed as it is no longer needed.
 You may remove it from the revisions saved in your database.
-* `Revision#data` property has been renamed to {@link module:revision-history/revision~Revision#diffData `#diffData`}.
+* The `Revision#data` property was renamed to {@link module:revision-history/revision~Revision#diffData `#diffData`}.
 Rename this property for revisions stored in your database.

-Please adjust your integration so that the revision data is properly saved in your database.
+Please **adjust your integration so that the revision data is properly saved in your database**.

 ### Revision history adapter

 The adapter interface has changed:

-`RevisionHistoryAdapter#getRevisions()` method has been removed.
-You will need to fetch and add revisions data directly in the adapter:
+The `RevisionHistoryAdapter#getRevisions()` method was removed.
+You will need to fetch and add the revisions data directly in the adapter:

 ```js
 /* Before v32.0.0 */
 class RevisionHistoryIntegration extends Plugin {
     init() {
         const revisionHistory = editor.plugins.get( 'RevisionHistory' );

     	// ...

 		revisionHistory.adapter = {
 			getRevisions: () => {
 				return this._getRevisions();